syndesisio/syndesis-quickstarts/mongodb/README.md

 # MongoDB connector

 ## Introduction
-MongoDB connector allow you to use this NO SQL database in your integrations.
+MongoDB connector allows you to use this NoSQL database in your integrations.
 For this quickstart scenario we'll show how to read and write data from a MongoDB collection.
 We'll also see how to tail a collection and be able to trigger an integration when a new document is stored in a collection.

 ## REST API backed by a MongoDB collection

 In the first scenario we will create a simple REST API defined by [this OpenAPI specification](sample.json).
 We want an endpoint to store game information, and one to read those information.
-A similar scenario was described in the [API Provider quickstart](https://github.com/squakez/syndesis-quickstarts/tree/master/api-provider), but backed by a SQL database instead.
+A similar scenario was described in the [API Provider quickstart](https://github.com/squakez/syndesis-quickstarts/tree/master/api-provider), but backed by a conventional SQL database instead.

 Before starting with Syndesis steps, let's connect to our MongoDB instance and create the collection where we store the data.